 • - for finished products and semi-finished products of own production;

-• - purchased products (purchased for assembly);
+• - purchased products (purchased for completion);

 • - goods;